domi2k/PhraseToPlaylist-Spotify/README.md

 ## Contact

-If you have any questions about this project, feel free to contact me on 'Discord'.
+If you have any questions about this project, feel free to contact me on `Discord`.

 <p align="center">
   <a href="https://discordapp.com/users/329876941631127554"><picture>